Chicano

 In the 2000s, earlier traditions of anti-imperialism in the Chicano Movement were expanded.
 Building solidarity with undocumented immigrants became more important, despite issues of legal status and economic competitiveness sometimes maintaining distance between groups.
 U.S. foreign interventions abroad were connected with domestic issues concerning the rights of undocumented immigrants in the United States.
-Chicano/a/x consciousness increasingly became transnational and transcultural, thinking beyond and bridging with communities over political borders.
+Chicano/a consciousness increasingly became transnational and transcultural, thinking beyond and bridging with communities over political borders.
 The identity was renewed based on Indigenous and decolonial consciousness, cultural expression, resisting gentrification, defense of immigrants, and the rights of women and queer people.
 Xicanx identity also emerged in the 2010s, based on the Chicana feminist intervention of Xicanisma.

 Etymology

 The etymology of the term Chicano is the subject of some debate by historians.
 Some believe Chicano is a Spanish language derivative of an older Nahuatl word Mexitli ("Meh-shee-tlee").
-Mexitli formed part of the expression Huitzilopochtlil Mexitli—a reference to the historic migration of the Mexica people from their homeland of Aztlán to the Oaxaca Valley.
+Mexitli formed part of the expression Huitzilopochtlil Mexitli—a reference to the historic migration of the Mexica people from their homeland of Aztlán to the Valley of Mexico.
 Mexitli is the root of the word Mexica, which refers to the Mexica people, and its singular form Mexihcatl (/meːˈʃiʔkat͡ɬ/).
 The x in Mexihcatl represents an /ʃ/ or sh sound in both Nahuatl and early modern Spanish, while the glottal stop in the middle of the Nahuatl word disappeared.

 The word Chicano may derive from the loss of the initial syllable of Mexicano (Mexican).
 According to Villanueva, "given that the velar (x) is a palatal phoneme (S) with the spelling (sh)," in accordance with the Indigenous phonological system of the Mexicas ("Meshicas"), it would become "Meshicano" or "Mechicano."
 In this explanation, Chicano comes from the "xicano" in "Mexicano."
-Some Chicanos replace the Ch with the letter X, or Xicano, to reclaim the Nahuatl sh sound that the Spanish did not have a letter for and marked with the letter "x".
+Some Chicanos replace the Ch with the letter X, or Xicano, to reclaim the Nahuatl sh sound.
 The first two syllables of Xicano are therefore in Nahuatl while the last syllable is Castilian.

-In Mexico's Indigenous regions, Indigenous people refer to members of the non-indigenous majority as mexicanos, referring to the modern nation of Mexico.
-Among themselves, the speaker identifies by their pueblo (village or tribal) identity, such as Mayan, Zapotec, Mixtec, Huastec, or any of the other hundreds of indigenous groups.
+In Mexico's Indigenous regions, Indigenous people refer to members of the non-Indigenous majority as mexicanos, referring to the modern nation of Mexico.
+Among themselves, the speaker identifies by their pueblo (village or tribal) identity, such as Mayan, Zapotec, Mixtec, Huastec, or any of the other hundreds of Indigenous groups.
 A newly emigrated Nahuatl speaker in an urban center might have referred to his cultural relatives in this country, different from himself, as mexicanos, shortened to Chicanos or Xicanos.